Choosing an Acceptable Disinfectant for Everyday Use

 Hydrogen Peroxide

 Hydrogen peroxide breaks down into water and oxygen, leaving no harmful residues.
-It is effective against bacteria, viruses, and spores, but its action is slower compared to alcohol and bleach.
+And it is effective against bacteria, viruses, and spores, but its action is slower compared to alcohol and bleach.
 It is safe for most surfaces, including textiles and electronics, making it a versatile choice for routine cleaning.

 Chlorine Dioxide